section-engineering-education/engineering-education/content/articles/creating-file-management-application-using-winforms/index.md

 #### 2. Create, write, read, and delete controls
 Below the file browsing controls, we will design a UI that will help us create a new file, write to the file, read the files initially recorded, and delete the files created.
 Follow the below steps to achieve the above-objected UI.
 - Open the toolbox, drag, and drop a menu strip into the form.
 In the menu strip properties set the name as -> `menustrip1`, backColor as -> `ActiveCaption`, Dock to -> `Bottom`, TextDirection as -> `Horizontal`.
-- To add the menu items, click the menu control and edit the item's row from left to right as `File exploitation`; the rest rows can be added according to the manipulation of the file management.
+- To add the menu items, click the menu control and edit the item's row from left to right as `File exploitation`; you can add the rest of the rows according to the manipulation of the file management.
 For this case, we will only work with the first row.
 Add the following items in the column of the file exploitation row; `create the file,` `read a file,` `delete the file.`
 - Drag and drop a panel to the form from the toolBox.
 Under the panel properties, change the back color to ActiveCaption and set the size property of the panel to (300,130)`.
 - Inside the panel control, Drag and drop four labels and change their text property to; `Name,` `Email,` `Gender,` and `Phone,` respectively.
 Drag and drop three text boxes and arrange them vertically and horizontally to the name, email, and phone labels.
 Name the text boxes as `NameTb`, `EmailTb`, `PhoneTb` respectively under their name properties.
 Drag and drop a Combobox and align it horizontally to the gender label.
 Under the items property of the Combobox, we double click to add collections of items as Male and Female, where the user can choose the gender of the student when recording his details.
 Set the DropDownStyle of the Combobox -> `DropDownList`.
 Drag and drop two buttons.
 Change its name to `AddStudentbtn` in the first button name property and set the text to `Write/Add Student.` Change its Name property  to `Clearbtn` in the second button and set its text to `Clear.`